MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 ## Change the update channel using servicing profiles

 If you want to switch devices to the Monthly Enterprise channel, you can use a servicing profile.
 Servicing profiles is a cloud-based update management solution for the Microsoft 365 Apps.
-Once configured, it keeps targeted installations current by ensuring the latest Monthly Enterprise Channel release is installed.
-If a targeted device is on a different channel, it will be migrated to the [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview) automatically.
+Once configured, it keeps targeted installations current.
+If a targeted device is on a different channel, it will automatically be migrated to the [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview).

 [!NOTE]
 > Once activated, Servicing profiles will move all in-scope installations to the latest Monthly Enterprise Channel release and keep devices updated going forward.
 If you want to change to an update channel other than Monthly Enterprise Channel or not use a cloud-service to keep your devices updated, consider using one of the other options given in this article.